Research projects of the CIPKeBiP Centre of Excellence

 - Research project: Research project: Exosome-associated Nef released from HIV infected cells contributes importantly to the development of neuro AIDS

-- Bilateral project with Russia
+- Bilateral project with Russia: Processing of antigens and immune response

 Research project: Structural insight into iodine metabolism

-ARRS Code: J1-7479 (F);
+ARIS Code: J1-7479 (F)

-Coordinator: Prof. Dr. Dušan Turk
+Coordinator: Prof. Dr. Dušan Turk, CIPKeBiP

 Duration: 2016-2018

-CIPKEBIP Research project J1-7479
+Research project J1-7479

 Research project: The development of enzyme formulation for disinfecting prion-contaminated areas

-Coordinator: Prof. Dr. Nataša Poklar Ulrih as
+Coordinator: Prof. Dr. Nataša Poklar Ulrih,

 Biotechnical Faculty, University of Ljubljana